truenas/documentation/content/TrueCommand/TCGettingStarted/Install/InstallTCDocker.md

 Although Docker containers have several run methods, TrueCommand requires`-v /hostdirectory:/data` to function.

 {{< hint warning >}}
-Do not try to use the same *hostdirectory* for two different containers!
+Do not try to use the same host directory for two different containers!
 Doing so results in file conflicts and database corruption.
 {{< /hint >}}